 The Blue Cash Everyday® Card from American Express earns 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then it’s 1%), 2% cash back at U.S. gas stations and at select U.S. department stores and 1% cash back on all other purchases.

-Plus, you can earn 20% back on purchases at Amazon.com in the first six months for up to $200 back, and an additional $100 cash back after you spend $1,000 in purchases on your new card within the first six months.
+Plus, you can earn $200 back after you spend $1,000 in purchases on your new card within the first three months.

-This makes the Blue Cash Everyday Card an excellent choice for people who do a lot of shopping at supermarkets, gas stations, department stores and Amazon.com.
+This makes the Blue Cash Everyday Card an excellent choice for people who do a lot of shopping at supermarkets, gas stations, and department stores.

 Discover it® Cash Back